 Solutions-Based vs. Purpose-Driven

 A widgets company may offer solutions to a problem, but unless there is a cause motivating the manufacture of its product, they are not what typically qualifies as purpose-driven.
-WaterFleet LLC is an example of both a purpose-driven and solutions-based company.
+WaterFleet LLC is an example of both a solutions-based and purpose-driven, for-profit company.
 Their pioneering, mobile technology transforms unhealthy water, often in remote locations such as drilling sites, into safe drinking water critical to a healthy environment and productive workplace.
 Their cause is centered on the belief that clean, safe water is a basic human right, even in the most challenging situations; and the company’s culture, employee values and marketing collateral all reflect that.

 Once known as Westside Homeless Prevention, RaiseUp Families’ seat at the table with other nonprofits addressing homelessness is now more clearly distinguished by their purpose and targeted solutions on ensuring childhood learning.
 In fact, Ensuring Childhood Learning is the tagline used in their logo.